-The two 20m columns are cast in pigmented reinforced concrete.
+This monumental gateway marks the site of Edwardian pleasure gardens at Vauxhall Cross in South London.
+The two 20 metre columns are cast in pigmented reinforced concrete.
 A major consideration in their design was how to manage the risk of thermal cracking in the thick concrete sections.
-This was acheived by incorporating a hollow core and by selecting aggregates and cement substitutes to reduce the high temperatures caused by hydration.
-The steel shutters were insulated and the concrete temperature gradient monitored using cast-in thermocouples.
+This was achieved by incorporating a hollow core and by selecting aggregates and cement substitutes to reduce the high temperatures caused by hydration.
+The steel shutters were insulated to control cooling and the concrete temperature gradient monitored using cast-in thermocouples.